-Bramfield House School has a history of admitting young persons with social emotional and mental health difficulties and and also young people who may have a secondary diagnosis of autism or demonstrate behaviours associated with autism.
-All admissions will also have an EHCP (Education, Health and Care Plan) which notes the nature of these difficulties.
-Such difficulties are often the cause or the result of other special educational needs.
-They may arrive out of difficult life experiences, be the result of some medical condition or a combination of factors.
-Most of the young persons have a long history of challenging behaviour of a serious kind that may include violence towards peers and/or adults.
-Therefore, the school acknowledges that our young persons may, on occasions, exhibit challenging behaviours that vary both in intensity and duration.
+The school will be admitting pupils who have a range of social, emotional and mental health needs and also pupils who may have a secondary diagnosis of Autism or demonstrate behaviours associated with Autism.
+All admissions will have an Education, Health and Care Plan (EHCP).
+Pupils may arrive out of difficult life experiences (ACES) and or having been out of education for a substantial period of time.
+Some of the pupils have a long history of disturbed, difficult or challenging behaviour which can sometimes be of a serious nature which may include violence towards peers and/or adults.
+Therefore, the school acknowledges that our pupils may, from time to time, exhibit some challenging behaviours that vary both in intensity and duration.